Early Humans May Have Collected Round Stones for Over 1 Million Years

 In other words, these rocks didn’t roll in by accident.
 Someone brought them.
 That someone, it now seems, was our ancestors.
 Possibly Homo erectus, one of the first species to walk upright, to wield fire, and to migrate across continents.

 We may never know exactly what our ancestors did with these spheres.
 They may have served as hammerstones, grinding tools, or even primitive game pieces.
-But the behavior behind them—the attention to shape, the act of selection, the testing of function—tells us something profound.
+But the behavior behind them—the attention to shape, the act of selection, the testing of function—offers an important clue into our ancetors’ evolution.

 It tells us that long before the first painting on a cave wall or the first arrow loosed from a bow, early humans were watching the world closely.
 They were noticing.
 They were experimenting.